ArrowrIcon Home icon

 Typical London slums, early 1900s people lived on little more than a subsistence diet.

-From their incomes of around a pound a week, there was little money left over for food, after the deductions for rent, funeral insurance, clothing, coal and other minimal necessities.
+Incomes in the slums were about a pound a week in the early 20th century.
+So there was little money left over for food, after the deductions for rent, funeral insurance, clothing, coal and other minimal necessities.

-Death and disease was rife among the poorer families, as a result of poor nutrition and insanitary damp living conditions.
+Death and disease were rife among the poorer families, as a result of poor nutrition and insanitary damp living conditions.

 It was noted in the book that: